OH Consultant

 Applicable Codes of Practice

-Code of Practice: Excavation Work (SWA 2018)βš– Legally binding Β· 1 Jul 2026
+Code of Practice: Excavation Work (Safe Work Australia, current edition)βš– Legally binding Β· 1 Jul 2026

 High-Risk Construction Work triggered

-Work involving structural alterations requiring temporary support
+Work involving structural alterations or repairs requiring temporary support

 Work in or near a trench or shaft deeper than 1.5 metres